rjkviegas/course/pills/ruby_web_project_setup_list.md

 # Set the environment to "test"
 ENV['RACK_ENV'] = 'test'

 # Bring in the contents of the `app.rb` file.
-The below is equivalent to: require '../app.rb'
+The below is equivalent to: require_relative '../app.rb'
 require File.join(File.dirname(__FILE__), '..', 'app.rb')

 # Require all the testing gems